bmacGTPM/orgthemes/README.md

 ## Faceting

-We’ll use our scatter plot example, but with facet-wrap to make separate plots for each cyl
+We’ll use our scatter plot example, but with `facet_wrap` to make separate plots for each `cyl`.

 ``` r
 dg = mtcars %>%